PopulusMedia/external-telemedicine-docs/README.md

 {
   master_id: string, // Master ID of user, which you received from us via our API request(s) to you (if applicable)
   engagement_id: string, // Engagement ID of user, which you received from us via our API request(s) to you (if applicable)
-  visit_id: string // Visit ID of the user, which is generated within the popcorn library.
+  visit_id: string // Visit ID of the user, which is generated within the Populus Media library.
 }
 ```